-Government figures indicate 560,000 puppies are born in England each year, but Battersea Dogs & Cats Home has exposed a shocking lack of regulation of this market that could be helping breeders and dealers sell dogs from unsuitable premises long before they’re ready to leave their mothers.
+Government figures indicate 560,000 puppies are born in England each year.
+However, Battersea Dogs & Cats Home has exposed a shocking lack of regulation of this market that could be helping breeders and dealers sell dogs from unsuitable premises long before they’re ready to leave their mothers.

-Enforcement in this area is carried out by Local Authorities, issuing breeding licences to anyone selling puppies commercially, or producing five or more litters per year and regularly inspecting the premises of dog breeders.
+Enforcement in this area is carried out by Local Authorities.
+They issue breeding licences to anyone selling puppies commercially, or producing five or more litters per year and regularly inspecting the premises of dog breeders.

 But our new report shows:

 Battersea Chief Executive, Claire Horton, said: “When you’re getting a new puppy, how can you be sure that you’re getting your dog from a responsible breeder when our own national breeding licence system is in such a mess?
-The gaping holes in enforcement of breeding legislation leave the door wide open for backstreet breeders to own the market and pocket huge profits from overbreeding, without a thought for the welfare of the animals in their care.”
+The gaping holes in enforcement of breeding legislation leaves the door wide open for backstreet breeders.
+They are able to own the market and pocket huge profits from overbreeding, without a thought for the welfare of the animals in their care.”

 “Every day Battersea takes in dogs that have been abandoned by owners who bought them online or from ‘the man down the street’, which have come from unknown breeding premises.
 We’re seriously concerned that there’s no nationwide overview of dog breeding and no consistency amongst Local Authorities when it comes to this issue.”